-One of four Craesus species in Britain and Ireland characterised by the enlarged basitarsal segment.
+One of four Nematus species in Britain and Ireland characterised by the enlarged basitarsal segment.
 This species is dulled in the centre of the upper part of the mesopleura by coarse, rugged microsculpture so that the punctures are scarcely discernible.
-Can be difficult to separate this species from Craesus septentrionalis.
+Can be difficult to separate this species from Nematsus septentrionalis.
 In latipes the hind ocelli are as far apart as the distance from them to the hind margin of the head (1:1).
 In septentrionalis are closer together than the distance to the hind margin of the head (1:1.2).

 Larvae feed gregariously on birch.

 Distribution: England, Scotland, Wales, Ireland

 Flight period: Bivoltine.
 May to June and July to September

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168